AndriyKotsur/pintsak-production/README.md

 The server entry is `/api/index.js`.

-All client source files are stored in `/client` which uses files found in:

 ### Development

 * The backend server will be run through `npm run develop` which uses `nodemon` and only reloads when backend files change.
 * The project uses eslint to unify the code and stored ing `/.eslintrc.js`.
-* Typescript configuration stored in `/tsconfig.json` in root directory.